 NoteThe examples and data in this topic are for reference only.
 The actual acceleration performance on your service prevails.

-In addition, you can use the network detection tool to check the response time before and after you configure GA.
+In addition, you can use the One-time Probe Tool.
+Use the network probe tool to test the acceleration effect on your custom domain name and check the response time and data latency.

 FAQ